leomotors/cocoa-discord/docs/introduction/overview.md

 # Overview

-The Cocoa Discord Utils contains a set of utilities seperated into multiple subpackages,
+The Cocoa Discord Utils contains a set of utilities seperated into multiple subpackages:

 - main (/)
 - /message